 For a long moment, everything was still and uneasy.
 Nothing stands between them but the bar and suddenly, that empty air of no man's land between them feels like it stretches on for a hundred miles.
 Her heart beats harshly against her chest, but she's unafraid.
 She takes a slow breath and clears her mind of everything else and focuses on the clench of his jaw, the way he works his throat, the tension in his wrist... and dives behind the bar as his finger pulls the trigger.

 "Dammit, Jim, tha' there's mah good stuff!" the old barkeep screeches as glass shatters behind Maya and showers down on her from above.
 "Y'all take this fight outside!"

 "Put it on the tab!"
 Jim replies casually as he pumps his shotgun once more.
 "I'm gonna be rich!"

 Three more shots fire in quick succession, blasting away the shelves and dusting every surface with powdered glass.
-Wood splinters off the bar somewhere over her shoulder and she knows she doesn't have much cover left for long.
-Two more shots hit the bar behind her and she can feel the very impact of the wood against her back, but she's bidding her time.
+Wood splinters off the bar somewhere over Maya's shoulder and she knows she doesn't have much cover left for long.
+Two more shots hit the bar behind her and she can feel their impact on the wood against her back, but she's bidding her time.
 All she can rely on right now are her powers and those few moments he reloads since she's unarmed.
-He's going to run out sooner or later.
+He's going to run out of ammo sooner or later.

-She stands out of cover, and with a simple gesture, she phaselocks him into the air.
+Maya stands out of cover, and with a simple gesture, she pulls him into the air.
 He shouts, limbs flailing pointlessly as he's pulled up into the orb.
-Helpless.
-At her mercy.
-But she's run out of it today.
 The rest of the people in the room back away, some into corners or tripping over chairs as Jim hovers over the pool table.